 If you have rock walls or terraces on your property, you're already halfway to creating a xeriscaped garden.
 Rocks that are fitted closely together allow moisture to stay in place and evaporate more slowly.
 Also, there are many ground covers and low growing plants that flourish in tight crevices with little soil, allowing them to spill over rock surfaces and create a natural, cascading look, like creeping thyme, creeping phlox, bellflowers (Campanula, like 'Dickson's Gold'), Lamium and many others.

 Succulents in Containers

-Container gardening can be challenging for the xeriscape gardener, because as soil dries out, plants need frequent watering.
+Container gardening can be challenging for the xeriscape gardener because as the soil dries out, plants need frequent watering.
 The solution: succulents!
-Succulents, which include sedums, cacti and a wide range of other forms, are hardy and require very little water or care.
+Succulents, which include Sedum, cacti, and a wide range of other forms, are hardy and require very little water or care.
 They do need plenty of sun.
 Terra cotta pots are perfect as they help retain some moisture and the color is a true garden neutral.
-But you can choose clay, ceramic or resin pots of any style you wish.
+But you can choose clay, ceramic, or resin pots of any style you wish.
 Being able to move pots around allows you to have maximum freedom for designing your garden space.

 03 of 12